the song:"Your Mother Should Know" The Beatles

 1/2 fresh lime (about 1 TBLS juice)

-boil, dump washed cranberries in.
+Put water and sugar on medium high heat to boil.
+Stir to dissolve sugar.
+When water starts to boil, dump washed cranberries in.
 Don't stir!
 Let liquid come to a boil again, then turn the heat down to medium and let cook for 10 minutes.
 (I always balance a lid on top of the pot--without covering the pot completely--so that it has a dome but allows heat to escape.
 This helps the cranberries on top to get nice and cooked.)
 Don't stir!
 When the time is up, the liquid should be thick and kind of like jelly.
 Remove from heat.
 Dump cranberry mixture into bowl and put bowl on a cooling rack so that the pot cools all around.

 Wait at least an hour so that the mixture can cool completely and set up properly.
-Then
+Then add the rest of the ingredients, stir, and refrigerate.

 This can be done in advance and will keep in the refrigerator for a couple of weeks.